-STDs and STIs (sexually transmitted infections) are illnesses spread by sexual contact.
+Sexually transmitted diseases (STDs) or sexually transmitted infections (STIs) are illnesses spread by sexual contact.
 There are several types.
 Most can be cured or treated, but all can be prevented.
 The most common in Pierce County are:

-Many people who have an STD might not now it.
+Many people who have an STD might not know it.
 Symptoms are not always obvious, so infected people can spread disease to others without knowing.

-EPT (expedited partner therapy) helps to control the spread of infection.
+Expedited partner therapy (EPT) helps control the spread of infection.
 EPT means providing medication to sex partners of a person diagnosed with an STD without examining them first.
 This helps prevent reinfection of the patient, and prevents further transmission by partners.

 Providers must report STD cases.

 Healthcare providers and health facilities must report AIDS, HIV and most other sexually transmitted infections within three working days.

 - Fax the Confidential STD Case Report Form to (253) 798-7666.